fetchai/docs/pages/framework/uagents/build-uagents/create-a-uagent.md

     from uagents import Agent, Context
     ```

-    **Note**: the **Agent** class represents an autonomous μAgent capable of making decisions, executing behaviors, and interacting with other agents in a decentralized fashion, whereas, the **Context** class provides μAgents with information about their environment and facilitates interactions between μAgents.
+    The **Agent** class represents an autonomous μAgent capable of making decisions, executing behaviors, and interacting with other agents in a decentralized fashion, whereas, the **Context** class provides μAgents with information about their environment and facilitates interactions between μAgents.

 6. Create an instance of the **Agent** class, which represents our μAgent.